Cheap plans on a great network with tons of data, but you won’t find any perks here

 What we like

-AT&T’s prepaid lineup is pretty robust, with six separate plans ranging in price from $30 to a whopping $300.
+AT&T’s prepaid lineup is pretty robust, with seven separate plans ranging in price from $30 to a whopping $300.
 Yes, that’s three hundred dollars (the plan lasts a whole year)!
 These plans offer something for almost every kind of user.
 Let’s dive into the details.

 Affordable